Lucky Stiff: Interlude

+Act II

 Annabel and Harry, with Uncle Anthony in tow, escape from Rita.
 In the ensuing fracas, Rita's gun accidentally goes off as her brother tries to restrain her.
 Rita turns the crowd on Vinnie and pursues Harry.
 Chaos ensues as Harry and Annabel try to hide from Rita and protect Uncle Anthony.
 A drunken maid mistakes Uncle Anthony for a pile of laundry and wheels him away.
 Annabel, Harry, Rita and Vinnie then frantically attempt to locate one another, the heart-shaped box, and the missing corpse.
 During Vinnie's search, he encounters the shapely Dominique du Monaco.
 She is most interested in his search for the diamonds ("Him, Them, It, Her").

 Unable to locate Uncle Anthony, Annabel and Harry return to Harry's room.
 Several people attempt to earn a cash reward by bringing people in wheelchairs into the room.
 None is Uncle Anthony.
 Giving up the search, Harry and Annabel open a bottle of Anthony's Dom Perignon and let down their guard.
 Annabel makes a toast to Harry and herself, saying that it was "nice" suffering through the week with him.
 Their relationship mellows as they finish the bottle ("Nice").

 That night in bed, Harry has a terrible nightmare.
 Everyone is half dog and half human ... his landlady maliciously welcomes him back to his depressing life as a shoe salesman ...
 Rita threatens him with a machine gun ...
 Luigi and Annabel taunt him for his failure to fulfill the terms of the will.
 Harry's dead uncle gets out of his wheelchair and tap dances while everyone else forms a ghastly kickline ("Welcome Back, Mr. Witherspoon").
 Harry wakes up horrified to find Annabel in bed next to him.
 They are both shocked to find themselves together in a state of undress.
 Miraculously, the drunken maid enters the bedroom with Uncle Anthony.
 Harry and Annabel exchange a quick moment of joy before becoming embarrassed again.
 Annabel, now antagonistic towards Harry, goes to the bathroom to get dressed, and Harry mulls over the situation ("A Woman in My Bathroom").